Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-We really liked the way this jacket looks.
+We really like the way this jacket looks.
 As far as rain jackets go, this one is as attractive as they come.
-We thought that because the zippers lacked any type of storm flap the jacket has a cleaner look than its competitors whose zippers have a flap of fabric covering them.
+We think that because the zippers lacked any type of storm flap, the jacket has a cleaner look than its competitors whose zippers have a flap of fabric covering them.
 The cut and fit of the jacket are also spot on.
 We could wear the jacket comfortably with a layer or two underneath, and it still looked good when thrown quickly over a t-shirt.
 The Rain Shadow is also pretty darn comfortable for a rain shell.
-It has a little bit of micro-fleece along the collar, making it slightly cozy, and it just flat out fits well.
+It has a little bit of micro-fleece along the collar, making it slightly cozy.

-We also found that, while we liked the design of the hood itself, the hood tightening system left something to be desired.
+We like the design of the hood on the Rain Shadow, and the way that it fit the head.
+Fitting a helmet in there would be a super tight squeeze, and would likely alter the effectiveness of the hood.
+While we liked the design of the hood itself, the hood tightening system left something to be desired.
 The loose ends of the elastic tightening cord inside the hood are located inside the collar.
 This means that to tighten the hood up you have to unzip the collar.
 Kind of a pain if you are putting the hood on in the rain and have to let some water in/heat out to tighten up the hood.

 One of the coolest features on the jacket is also one of the biggest problems with it: the zippers.
-The waterproof coating on the zippers makes them look totally cool and eliminates extra fabric on the coat, but also makes the zippers really hard to operate, particularly on the pit zips.
-We found the pit zips almost impossible to operate with one hand… so basically impossible to use.
+The waterproof coating on the zippers makes them look cool and eliminates extra fabric on the coat, but also makes the zippers really hard to operate, particularly on the pit-zips.
+We found the pit-zips almost impossible to operate with one hand… so basically impossible to use.
 We did notice that the zippers started to loosen up after a lot of use, so maybe they will break in well.

-In an effort to craft the lightest possible rain jacket, Patagonia eliminated the need for more than two pockets on the Rain Shadow.
-The pockets themselves are pretty cool (they’re made of the same waterproof material as the jacket so that whatever is in the pocket doesn’t get wet from your condensation).
+In an effort to craft a lightweight rain jacket, Patagonia eliminated the need for more than two pockets on the Rain Shadow.
+The pockets themselves are pretty cool (they're made of the same waterproof material as the jacket, so whatever is in the pocket doesn't get wet from your condensation).

-Any activity in wet or rainy conditions; around town use.
-Can also cross over as a shell for skiing or other winter activities, but layer up.
+This jacket excels during any activity in wet or rainy conditions, even around town use.
+It can also cross over as a shell for skiing or other winter activities, but layer up underneath.
 As with all rain jackets, breathability is poor, so layer with a synthetic base layer in high intensity adventures or suffer the clammy consequences.

-At $180 this is most expensive jacket we tested.
-Considering the bare bones design and lack of convenient features such as packing down small, we wouldn’t call it a good deal.
+At $189 this is one of the most expensive jackets we tested.
+Considering the bare bones design and lack of convenient features such as packing down small, we wouldn't call it a good deal.